PanderMusubi/notify/README.md

 ### 1.1 Files

-The script `./pushbullet.py` sens a push notifications to Pushbullet.
+The script `./pushbullet.py` sends a push notifications to Pushbullet.
 The receiving Pushbullet API keys are stored in `api-keys.txt`.
 This file is ignored by git and lines can be commented out by starting with `#`.
 The Python script expects the file with keys to be in the same directory as it is.